23 Reasons Your Thyroid Is More Important Than You Ever Imagined

 It Affects Your Blood Pressure, Too

 A review by the Mayo Clinic found that having either too much or too little T3 and T4 can raise your blood pressure—even to the point of secondary hypertension.
 So that’s a great reason to make sure your thyroid is always operating correctly.
-If you find your levels rising, try out any of the 10 Best Ways to Lower Your Blood Pressure.

 It Keeps Your Cholesterol Balanced